Karan326/FemApp/README.md

 # FemApp
-An app that lets females keep track of their periods and pregnancy The app also provides information on a number of ladies health issues The app can also calculate future upcoming period days The app Notifies when the user has ovulation or before their periods begins
+An app that lets females keep track of their periods and pregnancy <br>
+The app also provides information on a number of ladies health issues. <br>
+The app can also calculate future upcoming period days.  <br>
+The app Notifies when the user has ovulation or before their periods begins.  <br>

 <image src="images/splash.png" width="400" height="800" />
 <image src="images/main.png" width="400" height="800" />